davideger/blog/microbenchmarks/heartbreak.md

 %timeit _ = [full_code_jit_cast(rand_vecs[i]) for i in range(rand_vecs.shape[0])]
 ```
-`10 loops, best of 5: 45.2 ms per loop`
+`10 loops, best of 5: 50 ms per loop`

-So we do see a 20% speed up: not bad, after all.
+A 5% speed up: not bad.

-**Takeaway:** `jax` is best used when you're converting *most of your
+**Takeaway:** `jax` is best used when you're converting a *large numeric
-program into one giant numeric subroutine.*  It *can* be used piecemeal, but be
+computation, preferably most of your program, into a giant numeric subroutine.*
+It *can* be used piecemeal, but if you're doing so, be careful to coerce your
-careful to coerce your types to python native floats or numpy arrays when
+types to python native floats or numpy arrays when switching back to
-switching back to native Python land.
+native Python land.

-## Microbenchmark 💔 Hotel #2: Polars dataframes
+## Microbenchmark #2: Polars dataframes 💔 Hotel

 In 2021 we've reached the End of Moore's law.
 Our chips are not getting faster,
 branches are disastrous, and in typical code our cores spend most of their time